elsa-k-donovan/ImageFlow/README.md

         brew install postgresql
         pip install -r requirements.txt

-3) Create a 'frontend_config.py' file for our settings.py file in Website_Settings, of form
+3) Create a Django key and PostgreSQL database.

+4) Edit the 'frontend_config.py' file in Website_Settings and add in your own key and database information.

        Django = {
            "Key": '',